WHAT IS YOGA

 Yoga classes can vary in duration but typically last between 45 and 90 minutes.
 A longer class will give you more time for learning breathing and relaxation techniques.
 It's worth speaking to a teacher about their approach before you sign up for a class to see if it best fits your ability and needs.

-No specific qualifications are required to teach yoga in the UK.
-However, it's generally accepted that teachers need to be insured.
+No specific qualifications are required to teach yoga in the UK, but it is generally accepted that teachers need to be insured.
 Some teachers may have a teaching certificate and accreditation from a yoga association.

 The main UK yoga associations are: